These Terms apply to your use of, and access to, Te Whata as an Iwi Information Manager.

 Nominated Iwi means the iwi identified as the “Nominated Iwi” on the Application;

 Objectionable means content that could reasonably be described as being objectionable, defamatory, obscene, harassing, threatening, harmful, contrary to values of te ao Māori or unlawful in any way;

 Terms means these terms and includes Schedule 1;

 Te Whata means the website at www.tewhata.io and the administrative functions made available to Iwi Information Managers in accordance with these Terms.

 2.1 We do not own, or purport to own, any Data about your Nominated Iwi.
 The base data displayed on Te Whata is either sourced from publicly available data, government administrative data, data made available by the government, third parties or from the Integrated Data Infrastructure (IDI) according to iwi classification.
 We continue to work with agencies to make this data available through Te Whata for iwi to visualise and use.
 We are not therefore, in any way, responsible for that data or purpose to own that data.

-3.1 You must complete the Application and accept these Terms before we can consider your application to be an Iwi Administrator.
+3.1 You must complete the Application and accept these Terms before we can consider your application to be an Iwi Information Manager.
 We have absolute discretion to decline your Application.

 4. Your obligations

-4.1 In accessing and/or using Te Whata as an Iwi Administrator, you must:
+4.1 In accessing and/or using Te Whata as an Iwi Information Manager, you must:

-(a) warrant that you are authorised by your Nominated Iwi to act as Iwi Administrator;
+(a) warrant that you are authorised by your Nominated Iwi to act as Iwi Information Manager;

 (b) only use Te Whata in accordance with these Terms;